WebFiori/docs/themes.md

 ### Creating Theme Directory and Resources Folders

 Themes in WebFiori Framework exist inside the folder `/themes` but it is possible to have a theme in another folder.
 Usually, the folder will hold theme components such as template HTML files or any PHP files that the theme depends on.
-The first step in creating new theme is to create new folder for it inside themes folder. let's assume that the name of the folder is `custom-theme`.
+The first step in creating new theme is to create new folder for it inside themes folder. let's assume that the name of the folder is `customTheme`.

 After creating theme folder, we have to create theme resources folder.
 Resources folder of the theme must exist inside the folder `public/assets` and must have the same name as theme folder.
 In this case, the directory of theme resources folder will be `public/assets/customTheme`.
 We also can create 3 additional optional folders inside the new folder.
 The 3 folders will be used to hold theme CSS, JavaScript and images.
 Let's give the names `js`, `css` and `images`.
 This means that the folder structure of the theme will be as follows:
 * `/themes/customTheme` For theme components.